 Chad cut him off.
 “Listen, do you want this job or not?
 There are plenty of other contractors that would be happy to take my business.”

-He looked at Chad sideways and contemplated punching him square in the nose.
-He took a deep breath and said, “Doing it your way will add an extra week.”
+The foreman looked at Chad sideways and seriously contemplated punching him square in the nose.
+Instead, he took a deep breath and said, “Doing it your way will add an extra week.”

 “I don’t think so.
 You’ll get it done on schedule like we agreed or you can vámonos the hell outta here.”

-The owner of the contracting company he worked for reminded him of Chad — obnoxious, arrogant, and stupid — and wouldn’t hesitate to fire someone that lost him a job.
+The owner of the contracting company reminded the foreman of Chad — obnoxious, arrogant, and stupid — and he wouldn’t think twice about firing someone that lost him a job.
 Knowing this, the foreman caved and agreed to Chad’s demands.
 He stuck two fingers from each hand in his mouth and blew an ear-piercingly loud whistle.
 The workers grabbed their tools and walked to the house.